k-yenko/rowan-mcp/README.md

 # Rowan MCP Server

-**Connect AI assistants to powerful chemistry calculations**
+**Connect AI assistants to chemistry calculations**

 This tool lets AI assistants (like Claude) run real chemistry calculations through Rowan's platform.
-Ask your AI to calculate molecular properties, optimize structures, or predict how molecules behave - and get actual scientific results back.
+Ask your AI to calculate molecular properties, optimize structures, or predict how molecules behave - and get scientific results back.

 ## What This Does

 🧪 **Chemistry Calculations**: Your AI can run quantum chemistry calculations, optimize molecular structures, and predict chemical properties

-🤖 **AI Integration**: Works with any AI assistant that supports MCP (Model Context Protocol) - like Claude Desktop
+🤖 **AI Integration**: Works with any AI assistant that supports MCP

-☁️ **Cloud Computing**: Uses Rowan's powerful cloud platform - no need to install complex chemistry software
+☁️ **Cloud Computing**: Uses Rowan's platform - no need to install complex chemistry software

 ## Quick Start